 The Colossus has made an impressive debut, with its first several installations all being in Smithsonian museums.
 The first Colossi were installed at the Cooper Hewitt, the Smithsonian Design Museum in New York City.
 The next installation for the Colossus was in the Smithsonian National Museum of the American Indian, where it has become a hub of The Great Inka Road: Engineering an Empire exhibit.
 That table features the Ideum-developed Cusco Experience, a 3D model of the Inka capital that incorporates a variety of media.
 The next stop for Colossus will be at the Smithsonian Air & Space Museum next month, where it will feature an Ideum-built experience in which visitors will design modules for an international space station.

 Which table is best for your future project?
 Both tables can display a large amount of content, support a high level of interaction, and accommodate a group of people for a social experience.

 The long, linear form of the Pano makes it ideal for viewing change over time, as in the EM Spectrum exhibit or other timeline-based applications.
 The Pano is also great for paired interaction, since one user can easily pass content from one side of the narrow table to the other.
-And for getting your visitors moving, kinetic activities that require dragging objects the length of the long table are an ideal solution.
+It is also great for encouraging the movement of visitors with kinetic activities, which may require dragging objects the length of the long table, serving as an ideal solution.

 The form of the Colossus is great for displaying spatial relation-based content like maps and 3D models, as in the Smithsonian NMAI Cusco Experience exhibit.
 The Colossus is also ideal for creating multiple individual stations around a central unifying image, such as the upcoming Air & Space Museum exhibit will include.
 We’ll share more about that project next month!